intel/neural-compressor/docs/incompatible_changes.md

-# incompatible changes between v1.2 and v1.1
+# Incompatible changes between v1.2 and v1.1

-## user facing APIs
+## User-facing APIs

-The user facing APIs are changed between v1.2 and v1.1.
+The user-facing APIs are changed between v1.2 and v1.1.
 The major changes are:

-1. v1.2 abstracts `lpot.common.Model` concept to cover those cases whose weight and graph files are stored seperately.
+1. v1.2 abstracts `lpot.common.Model` concept to cover those cases whose weight and graph files are stored separately.

-2. v1.2 unifies the calling style by setting model, calibration dataloader, evaluation dataloader, metric through `quantizer` attributes rather than passing as function inputs.
+2. v1.2 unifies the calling style by setting model, calibration dataloader, evaluation dataloader, and metric through `quantizer` attributes rather than passing as function inputs.

-Please refer to below examples to know the details.
+Refer to below examples for details.

 ```python
 # user facing API example in v1.1